gitter-badger/Browser/README.md

  - `read` if turned off, it will not attach any read plugins (allowing you to define your own)
  - `resolveOptions` additional arguments passed to [resolve](https://www.npmjs.com/package/resolve) in css/js
  - `root` sets the root project directory (default: `process.cwd()`)
- - `sourceMaps` allows turning on source-maps for js
+ - `sourceMaps` allows turning on source-maps for js and css
  - `symlink` turn on to symlink assets instead of copying (faster for development)
  - `write` if turned off, it will not attach any write plugins (useful when used in a server)